updated on 24 October 2023

 This is the concept you should apply when deciding which firm is the right fit for you.
 An aspiring lawyer must wear many hats and one of these hats is that of a meticulous detective; it’s important to pay attention to what a firm is doing, rather than what it’s saying.

 If you can’t answer these questions about your dream firm then you must dig for this information.
 If you still can’t find anything then you have your answer.
 Try to avoid just looking at the recent actions of law firms and search instead for a pattern of behaviour (eg, has the firm only just started introducing D&I initiatives or is this something they’ve always done?).

 To find out more about which firm is the right fit for you, read this LCN Says: 'How to find the right firm for your career and disability’.

 However, if a firm is working to become more diverse, it has the potential of being a good fit for you and this is a good sign it’s forward-thinking.

 Here are two main factors to consider when handpicking which firms to apply to.

 It’s important for a law firm’s talent pool to include a range of candidates including those from underrepresented backgrounds.
-By fostering an inclusive workplace that attracts Black candidates, people with disabilities and individuals from the LGBTQ+ community, the firm will attract and cultivate a diverse atmosphere.
+By fostering an inclusive workplace that attracts Black and ethnic minority candidates, people with disabilities and individuals from the LGBTQ+ community, for example, the firm will attract and cultivate a diverse atmosphere.